Uniform recall procedure for therapeutic goods (URPTG)

 Important notice to all stakeholders

-The NEW Uniform Recall Procedure for Therapeutic Goods (URPTG) (V2.0, October 2017) is now available for a 'familiarisation period'.
-The NEW URPTG will take effect on Monday, 15 January 2018.
+The NEW Uniform Recall Procedure for Therapeutic Goods (URPTG) (V2.0, October 2017) has been implemented, with effect from Monday, 15 January 2018.

-The current URPTG will then be archived.
-Sponsors wishing to initiate a market action in accordance with the URPTG must continue to use the current version until 15 January 2018.
+The former (2004) version has been archived.
+Sponsors wishing to initiate a market action in accordance with the URPTG must now use the new version.

 To make an immediate recall...